maciejgz/blog/README.md

 ## Code organization
 ### DDD
 DDD shall be used here based on that: https://wkrzywiec.medium.com/ports-adapters-architecture-on-example-19cab9e93be7 and book.
-Use ports and adapters (application, core without frameworks, infrastructure as connectors)
+Use ports and adapters (application, core without frameworks, infrastructure as connectors and ports implementation)

 ## TODO
 - jak zwracać asynchroniczną odpowiedź z sagi przez kontroler